-- China's maritime claims in the SCS are unfounded, unlawful, and unreasonable, and are without legal, historic, or geographic merit.51 China's claims to offshore resources across most of the SCS are completely unlawful, as is its campaign of bullying to control them.
+- regarding the U.S. position on the issue of operational rights of military ships in the EEZs of other countries, see Appendix G.) - U.S. military surveillance flights in international airspace above another country's EEZ are lawful under international law, and the United States plans to continue conducting these flights. - Maritime territorial disputes: - China's maritime claims in the SCS are unfounded, unlawful, and unreasonable, and are without legal, historic, or geographic merit.
+53 China's claims to offshore resources across most of the SCS are completely unlawful, as is its campaign of bullying to control them.
 China has no legal grounds to unilaterally impose its will on the region, and has offered no coherent legal basis for its nine-dashed line claim in the SCS since formally announcing it in 2009. - The U.S. position on China's maritime claims in the SCS is aligned with the July 12, 2016, award of the arbitral tribunal that was constituted under UNCLOS (a treaty to which China is a party) in the case that the Philippines brought against China.
 The tribunal's award rejected China's maritime claims as having no basis in international law and sided squarely with the Philippines on almost all claims.
 As specifically provided in UNCLOS, the tribunal's decision is final and legally binding on both parties. - Consistent with the tribunal's award, China cannot lawfully assert a maritime claim-including any EEZ claims derived from Scarborough Reef and the Spratly Islands-vis-a-vis the Philippines in areas that the tribunal found to be in the Philippines' EEZ or on its continental shelf.
 China's harassment of Philippine fisheries and offshore energy development within those areas is unlawful, as are any unilateral actions by China to exploit those resources.
 Since China has failed to put forth a lawful, coherent maritime claim in the SCS, the United States rejects any claim by China to waters beyond a 12-nautical mile territorial sea derived from islands it claims in the Spratly Islands (without prejudice to other states' sovereignty claims over such islands). - The United States stands with its Southeast Asian allies and partners in protecting their sovereign rights to offshore resources, consistent with their rights and obligations under international law, and rejects any push to impose a situation of might makes right in the SCS or the wider region.
-China's unilateral efforts to assert illegitimate maritime claims threaten other nations' access to vital natural resources, undermine the stability of regional energy markets, and increase the risk of conflict.52 The United States will not accept attempts to assert unlawful maritime claims at the expense of law-abiding nations.53
+China's unilateral efforts to assert illegitimate maritime claims threaten other nations' access to vital natural resources, undermine the stability of regional energy markets, and increase the risk of conflict.54 The United States will not accept

-51 Department of State, A Free and Open Indo-Pacific, Advancing a Shared Vision, November 4, 2019, states on page 23: "PRC maritime claims in the South China Sea, exemplified by the preposterous 'nine-dash line,' are unfounded, unlawful, and unreasonable.
+53 Department of State, A Free and Open Indo-Pacific, Advancing a Shared Vision, November 4, 2019, states on page 23: "PRC maritime claims in the South China Sea, exemplified by the preposterous 'nine-dash line,' are unfounded, unlawful, and unreasonable.
 These claims, which are without legal, historic, or geographic merit, impose real costs on other countries.
 Through repeated provocative actions to assert the nine-dash line, Beijing is inhibiting ASEAN members from accessing over \$2.5 trillion in recoverable energy reserves, while contributing to instability and the risk of conflict."

-52 In a November 20, 2019, speech in Hanoi, Secretary of Defense Mark Esper stated, "China's unilateral efforts to assert illegitimate maritime claims threaten other nations' access to vital natural resources, undermine the stability of regional energy markets, and increase the risk of conflict."
+54 In a November 20, 2019, speech in Hanoi, Secretary of Defense Mark Esper stated, "China's unilateral efforts to assert illegitimate maritime claims threaten other nations' access to vital natural resources, undermine the stability of regional energy markets, and increase the risk of conflict."
 (U.S. Embassy and Consulate in Vietnam, "Secretary of Defense Mark T. Esper Remarks at Diplomatic Academy of Vietnam," November 20, 2019, Hanoi, Vietnam.)